15 min read

 website designWe enlisted the help of an experienced marketing specialist to design a new website that would showcase our services, but unfortunately, the new website didn't meet our expectations.
 The website's appearance and messaging were not aligned with our vision and to make matters worse, our website had no traffic to speak of.

 Getting found online takes time.
 We knew that, so we waited and we waited some more.
-Google is secretive when it comes to their inner workings but my spidey senses told me we had problems, and even if I didn't know what they were, I sensed time wouldn't change anything.
+Google is really secretive when it comes to their inner workings but my spidey senses told me we had problems, and even if I didn't know what they were, I sensed time wouldn't change a thing.

 Feeling despondent and discouraged, faced with a business that lacked online exposure, I knew we had to make more changes, but I wasn't sure where to start.